 - If scope increases, there should be a corresponding increase in cost and schedule.

-- If time increases, there could be corresponding change to scope and cost.
+- If time increases, there could be a corresponding change in scope and cost.

 Each of these, cost, time, and scope, can be used in almost any discussion with project stakeholders.
 For example: